-For rigid bodies, the goal is to construct BVHs such that any subsequent collision detection query can be answered as fast as possible.
-Such BVHs are called optimal or good in the context of collision detection.
+For rigid bodies, the goal is to construct BVHs such that all subsequent collision detection queries can be answered as fast as possible on average.
+Such BVHs are called good in the context of collision detection.

 With deformable objects, the main goal is to develop algorithms that can quickly update or refit the BVHs after a deformation has taken place.
 At the beginning of a simulation, a good BVH is constructed for the undeformed object just like for rigid bodies.
-Then, during the simulation, often times the structure of the tree is kept, and only the extents of the BVs are updated.
-Due to the fact that DOPs are generally faster to update for deformable objects, they are preferred to OBBs.
+Then, during the simulation, the structure of the tree is usually kept, and only the extents of the BVs are updated.
+Since DOPs are generally faster to update for deformable objects † they are preferred over OBBs.